 If the death of your son or daughter was due to someone’s negligence, getting justice will be a big help to you.

 If you can pursue legal or financial retribution, do it.
-It’s not about the money or the punishment, certainly, but you will feel better knowing that justice has been served in the name of your child.
+It’s not about the money or the punishment, but you will feel better knowing that justice has been served in your child’s name.

 Healing Will Come

-You will never get over the loss of a child, but in time, you will begin to heal.
+You will never get over the loss of a child, but you will begin to heal in time.

 You will always grieve, but in time, you will be able to look back fondly on your child’s life.
 It’s what he or she would want.
 Good luck.